Lockheed F-94 Starfire: Design and development

-The fire control system was the Hughes E-1, which incorporated an AN/APG-33 radar (derived from the AN/APG-3, which directed the Convair B-36's tail guns) and a Sperry A-1C computing gunsight.
-This short-range radar system was useful only in the terminal phases of the interception.
-Most of the operation would be directed using ground-controlled interception, as was the case with the earlier aircraft it replaced.
+The fire control system selected for the F-94 was the Hughes E-1; this unit incorporated an AN/APG-33 radar (derived from the AN/APG-3, which directed the Convair B-36 Peacemaker's tail guns) and a Sperry A-1C computing gunsight.
+Due to the short range of this onboard radar system, it was useful only during the terminal phases of the interception mission; instead, the F-94 would largely be directed through traditional ground-controlled interception, akin to the preceding aircraft that it would replace.

-The added weight of the electronic equipment required a more powerful engine, so the standard Allison J33A-35 centrifugal turbojet engine, which had been fitted to the T-33A, was replaced with a more powerful afterburning version, the J-33-A-33.
-The combination reduced the internal fuel capacity.
+The additional electronic equipment increased the weight of the aircraft, thus it required a more powerful engine.
+The Allison J33A-35 centrifugal turbojet engine, which had been installed as standard on the T-33A, was replaced with a more powerful afterburner-equipped model, the J-33-A-33.
 The F-94 was to be the first US production jet with an afterburner.
 The J33-A-33 had standard thrust of 4,000 lbf, and with water injection this was increased to 5400 lbf and with afterburning a maximum of 6,000 lbf thrust.
-The YF-94A's afterburner had many teething problems with its igniter and the flame stabilization system.
+The combination of added weight and the use of an afterburner considerably reduced the F-94's internal fuel capacity.
+The YF-94A's afterburner suffered numerous teething problems, typically related to its igniter and the flame stabilization system.

 Production versions

 F-94A

 The initial production model was the F-94A, which entered operational service in May 1950.
 Its armament was four 0.50 in (12.7 mm) M3 Browning machine guns mounted in the fuselage with the muzzles exiting just behind the radome.
 Two 165 usgal drop tanks, as carried by the F-80 and T-33, could be carried beneath the wingtips.
 Alternatively, these could be replaced by 1000 lb bombs, giving the aircraft a secondary fighter bomber role.
-109 were produced.
-The F-94A was in operational service for only a brief time as it was originally built, and was not received well by its aircrews.
-Primarily, this was due to the unreliability of its J33 engine, which caused many ground aborts and was deemed by the crews to be unsafe.
-The aircraft was judged as unstable and hard to maneuver at high altitude by its pilots.
-The pilot and radar operator found that the cockpit was too narrow for them to be able to get in and out of the aircraft quickly during alerts and scrambles.
-The clearance for the ejection seats was too small, resulting in several tragic accidents during emergency ejections.
+109 F-94As were produced.
+This model was only in operational service for a brief time as it was originally built and was not received well by its aircrews.
+The main source of complaints was its somewhat unreliable J33 engine, which frequently necessitated ground aborts and had been deemed by many crews to be unsafe.
+In flight, the aircraft was often judged to be unstable and difficult to maneuver when flown at high altitude by its pilots.
+The pilot and radar operator commonly found that the cockpit was too narrow for them to be able to quickly enter and exit the aircraft, which was routinely expected during alerts and scrambles.
+Furthermore, the clearance for the ejection seats was too small, resulting in several tragic accidents during emergency ejections.